Home

 Famous Leaders and Battle Scenes of the Civil War

-When the Civil War erupted, William served as a corporal for nine months in the U.S. Army with the 132nd Pennsylvania Volunteer Infantry, Company F. He joined the regiment on Aug.
-9, 1862, leaving behind his wife at home.
-During his time in the army, he suffered from a hernia and was recorded as having "intervals of insanity," quite likely having learned that his wife's life was in danger.
-Regimental surgeons gave his illness a name -- "monomania" -- which in layman's terms meant "a single pathological obsession" -- again most likely worries about his dying bride.
+After the Civil War erupted, on Aug.
+9, 1862, William and his brother-in-law Franklin Charles Wintermute joined the U.S. Army and were assigned together to the 132nd Pennsylvania Volunteer Infantry, Company F. During William's term in the army, he suffered a hernia for reasons not yet known.
+He also was recorded as having "intervals of insanity," quite likely having learned that his wife's health was in danger.
+Regimental surgeons gave his illness a name -- "monomania" -- which in layman's words meant "a single pathological obsession" -- again most likely fears about his dying bride.

 Mauch Chunk Gazette, Nov.
 6, 1862

 He was furloughed from Oct.
 4, 1862 and came home to see Mary Jane.
 In what must have been wretched agony, after a stay of a month, he had to go back to the army on Nov.
 3, 1862, with his wife lingering at death's door.
 Sadly, she died one day later, on Nov.
 4, 1862.
-She was laid to rest in the Mauch Chunk Cemetery, in William's absence.
+The remains were lowered into rest in the Mauch Chunk Cemetery, in William's absence.
 His sister Kate Wintermute is known to have attended the funeral.
 A brief obituary in the Mauch Chunk Gazette (Nov.
 6, 1862) noted that her age was 24 years, three months and seven days.

 William's grief must have been un-imaginable.